ROCm/MIOpen/docs/install.md

 ```
 This prefix can used to specify the dependency path during the configuration phase using the `CMAKE_PREFIX_PATH`.

-* MIOpen's HIP backend uses [rocBLAS](https://github.com/ROCmSoftwarePlatform/rocBLAS) by default.
+* MIOpen's HIP backend uses [rocBLAS](https://github.com/ROCm/rocBLAS) by default.
 Users can install rocBLAS minimum release by using `apt-get install rocblas`.
-To disable using rocBLAS set the configuration flag `-DMIOPEN_USE_ROCBLAS=Off`. rocBLAS is *not* available for the OpenCL backend.
+To disable using rocBLAS set the configuration flag `-DMIOPEN_USE_ROCBLAS=Off`.

-* MIOpen's OpenCL backend uses [MIOpenGEMM](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM) by default.
-Users can install MIOpenGEMM minimum release by using `apt-get install miopengemm`.